Skip to content

 Usage Tips

-• Db Kit provides a series of static methods that can be directly called for database operations without going through the Service layer, simplifying the code structure.
+• Db Kit provides a series of static methods that you can call directly for database operations, eliminating the need to go through the Service layer and simplifying your code structure.

-• When using Db Kit, ensure the parameters passed are correct, especially when using Wrapper, where the entity class or entity object must be specified.
+• When using Db Kit, ensure that the parameters you pass are correct.
+This is especially important when using Wrapper, where you need to specify the entity class or entity object.

-• For batch operations, such as batch inserts or updates, it is recommended to use the batch methods provided by Db Kit to improve efficiency.
+• For batch operations, such as batch inserts or updates, we recommend using the batch methods provided by Db Kit to improve efficiency.

-• Avoid frequently calling Db Kit methods in loops, as this may lead to performance issues.
+• Avoid frequently calling Db Kit methods within loops, as this may lead to performance issues.

-By using Db Kit, developers can perform database operations more efficiently while maintaining code simplicity and readability.
-This utility class is particularly suitable for simple CRUD operations, significantly reducing the need for repetitive code.
+By using Db Kit, you can perform database operations more efficiently while maintaining clean and readable code.
+This utility class is particularly well-suited for simple CRUD operations and can significantly reduce the amount of repetitive code you need to write.

 Baomidou